 Do you ever get frustrated with world events and wish you could do something about it?
 Well, this homeschool family is doing just that!
-Since January 2016, the Eubanks have been stationed in Iraq.
-The Eubank family has a guiding principle – if other families are forced to live in war-torn places, then why shouldn’t they be there to help?
+In January 2016, the Eubank family traveled to Iraq.
+The Eubanks have a guiding principle – if other families are forced to live in war-torn places, then someone should be there to support them.

 David and Karen Eubank and their three children spent eight months on the front lines in the battle for Mosul, one of the most dangerous places in the world.
 They stayed there even as thousands of Iraqi civilians were fleeing ISIS’s reign of terror.
 Risking their lives to save others, they believe their work is a calling from God.
 Sahale told CBS News, “There’s kids on the front line with their parents who are getting shot at, so why shouldn’t we be out there helping them as well.”